 Note that, while vehicles that were manufactured after this time should not contain asbestos components, vehicles imported from certain countries may still contain these components due to differing regulatory environments.

 Use this checklist to help you safely find, manage and dispose of asbestos from motor vehicle components.

-Identifying asbestos containing components in vehicles can be difficult if there is an absence of identifying marks, service records or supplier details.
+Identifying asbestos-containing components in vehicles can be difficult if there is an absence of identifying marks, service records or supplier details.
 If there is uncertainty (based on reasonable grounds) as to whether any of the components are likely to contain asbestos, then you must either:

-· assume asbestos is present; or
+- assume asbestos is present, or

-· arrange for analysis of a sample to be undertaken.
+- arrange for analysis of a sample to be undertaken.

 An approved asbestos analyst is an analyst approved by National Association of Testing Authorities (NATA) to perform asbestos fibre counting or to identify asbestos in samples and to issue findings as endorsed reports under the authority of a NATA-accredited laboratory.

 When packaging asbestos waste for disposal, you first need to establish the specific packaging requirements of the disposal site you plan to use, otherwise it may not be accepted.
-Packaged asbestos waste must also comply with the Occupational Health and Safety Regulations 2007.
+Packaged asbestos waste must also comply with requirements under the Occupational Health and Safety Regulations 2017.
 For example, the exterior of the container must be decontaminated before being removed from the area where the removal work is performed and it must also be clearly marked to indicate that it holds asbestos.

-When the asbestos removal is finished, you must ensure that the asbestos waste is -
+When the asbestos removal is finished, you must ensure that the asbestos waste is:

-(c) disposed of at a waste disposal site licensed by the Environment Protection Authority Victoria (EPA).
+- disposed of at a waste disposal site licensed by the Environment Protection Authority Victoria (EPA).